moby/moby/docs/sources/use/puppet.rst

 Note that it will only be downloaded if an image of that name does not already exist.
 This is downloading a large binary so on first run can take a while.
-For that reason this define turns off the default 5 minute timeout for exec.
+For that reason this define turns off the default 5 minute timeout for the exec type.
 Note that you can also remove images you no longer need with:

 .. code-block:: ruby